genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.

-.. note:: **What is the difference between genome, exome and transcriptome**?
+.. note:: **What is a difference between genome, exome and transcriptome**?

-          Genome icludes both coding (genes) and noncoding DNA in a given cell type.
+          Genome includes both coding (genes) and noncoding DNA in a given cell type.

-          Exome is the part of the genome formed by exons, i.e it includes all DNA that is transcribed into mRNA.
+          Exome is a  part of genome formed by exons, i.e it includes all DNA that is transcribed into mRNA.

           Transcriptome is a collection of all mRNAs present in a given cell